4d/docs/docs/FormObjects/groupBox.md

 ```
 	"myGroup": {
 			"type": "groupBox",		//define the type of object
-                "title": "Contact Info"	//define the object's title
+			"title": "Employee Info"	//define the object's title
 			"left": 60,				//left position on the form
 			"top": 160,				//top position on the form
 			"width": 100,			//width of the object
  			"height": 20			//height of the object
 			}
 ```

 #### Supported Properties